wp-plugins/newstatpress/README.md

 - [ ] add jquery for credit page
 - [ ] Database migration routine with unique name

+## 1.0.1
+Released date: 2015-06-08

+IMPORTANT CRITICAL UPDATE
+- [x] Close a SQL injection (Thanks to White Fir Design for discover and communicate).
+Actually the old Statpress search code seems to be sanitized all.

 ## 1.0.0
 Released date: 2015-05-29